mimiflynn/iwaspromisedcookies.com/drafts/articles/linux-desktop/index.md

 But, really, its all supposed to be 'for fun'.

-Ubuntu has a whole section of its [https://wiki.ubuntu.com/MactelSupportTeam/CommunityHelpPages](wiki to cover 'Mactel' things) so check it out before going much farther.
+Ubuntu has a whole wiki section [to cover Mactel things](https://wiki.ubuntu.com/MactelSupportTeam/CommunityHelpPages) so check it out before going much farther.

 Anyway, make the USB boot drive and turn off the laptop.
 Restart it while holding down the `option` key and it should show you a fancy screen with your Macintosh HD as two drives and a bootable USB drive.
 Pick the USB drive... unless you want to got back to OS X, which you don't because you are trying to install Linux.